 Major vendors in this market include Mellanox, vendors with an exclusive focus on Ethernet such as Cisco, Juniper Networks, HPE, Brocade, et. al., and Cray, SGI, and Intel.

-Evaluation: Customer Evaluation Criteria for High Performance Interconnects
+Customer Evaluation Criteria for High Performance Interconnects

 With increasing adoption of scale-out architecture, cloud computing, artificial intelligence, and extreme-scale processing, High Performance Interconnect (HPI) technologies have become a more critical part of IT systems.
 Today, they represent their own market segment.